Sling Procedures for Urinary Incontinence

 Types of Sling Procedures

-There are several types of sling procedures, each with its own characteristics:
+There are two main types of sling procedures:

 1. Mid-Urethral Slings